This is Me provides employers with the tools to change cultures around mental health.

 Aim for 2019

 This is Me has grown substantially and by the end of the 2018 campaign had over 500 organisations involved, reaching over one million employees.
-2018 saw the launch of This is Me North West and This is Me Scotland with other regions, including This is Me West Midlands, launching in 2019.
+2018 saw the launch of This is Me North West and This is Me Scotland with other regions.
+2019 has seen the launch of This is Me West Midlands, in partnership wih the West Midlands Combined Authority.

 Our ambition in 2019 and beyond is to continue this growth nationwide, to reach some of those harder to reach sectors as well as the many smaller enterprises that are in the Square Mile.
 We will continue to support our organisations in creating mentally healthy workplaces for all.